fredneedsausername/ServerPhone/README.md

 >[!WARNING]
 >Bug if the socket buffer size is less than the metadata dimensions

-**TODO** There is to consider also that it might be necessary to implement validation of all incoming data to prevent attacks like buffer overflow or injection attacks, always with the objective of protecting against eavesdropping attacks.
-This is also the issue that arises if the data sent is bigger than what the server can accept<br>

 # ServerPhone
 _Believe it or not, this is the third time i delete this repo because of configurations issues, which took me a day to sort out.<br>